 It is a common experience for students at Waynesburg University to hear bagpipes playing on and around campus.
 Thanks to people like the late James D. Randolph (Fuzzy), bagpipes have been a part of the Waynesburg University atmosphere for decades.
 The James D. Randolph Kiltie Band, named in “Fuzzy’s” honor, strives to keep Scottish pipe and drum music alive on campus and in our community.
 Currently the band consists of WU students, faculty, alumni and even a few community members.
-The band is under the direction of Jeremy Olisar, lecturer of music and woodwind instructor, and assisted by Zachary Mathes, percussion instructor.
+The band is under the direction of Jeremy Olisar, lecturer of music and woodwind instructor, and assisted by Camilo Jauregui, percussion instructor.

 Join the Kiltie Band